devshane/somadic/README.md

 and [SLAY Radio](http://www.slayradio.org).
 It uses `mplayer` to do the heavy lifting.
 It's also a hot Curses mess, but it works on my machine.

+**DI.fm requires a Premium Account to stream with a third-party app.**

 ```
 $ somadic di:breaks